s4satishverma/SystemDesign/README.md

 1. Key Concepts

-Scalability – Ability of a system to handle increased load by adding resources.
+Scalability – Ability of a system to handle increased load by adding resources.......Done

-Availability – Ensuring the system is operational and accessible when needed.
+Availability – Ensuring the system is operational and accessible when needed........Done

-CAP Theorem – Trade-off between Consistency, Availability, and Partition Tolerance in distributed systems.
+CAP Theorem – Trade-off between Consistency, Availability, and Partition Tolerance in distributed systems.......Done

-ACID Transactions – Atomicity, Consistency, Isolation, Durability in databases.
+ACID Transactions – Atomicity, Consistency, Isolation, Durability in databases........Done

 Consistent Hashing – Distributes data across nodes with minimal re-distribution when nodes are added/removed.